 The Frazer Nash FN5 Gun Turret was used as the nose turret of the Manchester, Stirling and Lancaster bombers.
 The FN5 carried two 0.303in Browning Mk II machine guns, with 1000 rounds per gun.
-There was not enough space in the turret for the gunner to wear his parachute and operate the turret properly, so the gunner’s parachute was attached to the fuselage just outside the turret.
+There was not enough space in the turret for the gunner to wear his parachute and operate the turret properly, so the gunner’s parachute was attached to the inside of the fuselage adjacent to the turret.

 An Astrograph was used by a navigator as an aid to determine the position and course of the aircraft during nighttime flying using celestial navigation.
 The projector was installed above a map table at the navigators station and projected a star map (film) for a given latitude across longitude.
 The lamp projected the star chart image onto the map table below, which would have the ground map of the terrain below.
 For more on a astrograph, click here.

 The Pave Tack Pod uses a laser and a forward looking infrared to find and designate targets for laser-guided bombs and other precision-guided munitions.
 The RAAF purchased ten Pave Tack pods in 1980 for its F-111 fleet (although all 24 F-111Cs were wired for the pod).
 Following the retirement of the USAF's F-111F aircraft in 1996 the RAAF purchased surplus pods to equip each of its F-111Cs to carry its own.
 SAAM has two of these pods.